Rough differential equations for volatility: Lead-lag approximations

-As in the proof of Theorem~\ref{thm_leadlag}, we decompose the hybrid lead-lag approximation as follows: { } where $A, B, C$ correspond to the terms in the lead-lag approximation (with~$\G X$ substituted by~$X$).
+} where $A, B, C$ correspond to the terms in the lead-lag approximation (with~$\G X$ substituted by~$X$).
 The first term corresponds to Case~b) in the sense that the limits of integration are points of the same partition interval $[t_j, t_{j+1}]$.
 The second and third terms are similar to what we dealt with in Case~a), where the limits of integration are respectively given by the partition points $\{t_{j+1}, t_{j+\ell-1}\}$ and $\{t_{j+\ell-1}, t_{j+\ell}\}$.
 The difference lies in the presence of the base point~$T_1$ which does not coincide with the lower bound of integration since we are not using Chen's relation but rather decomposing the domain of integration.
 Nevertheless, the estimates we obtain for these three terms are in complete analogy to the previous two cases.